-The Waldo Hotel is a defunct hotel in downtown Clarksburg, West Virginia, and is currently threatened with demolition.
+The storied Waldo Hotel is a defunct hotel in downtown Clarksburg, West Virginia that is currently threatened with demolition.

 - “Waldo Hotel.”
 Vandalia Heritage Foundation.
 N.p., 2006.
 Web.
 5 Oct.
 2010.
 Article.